How to Do a Content Audit (the Strategic Way)

 Most articles experience plateau and decay phases

 If this process feels a little cart-before-horse, don’t worry.
-There’s no need to have a fully-vetted hypothesis at this point—even a simple hunch is useful for focusing on the types of data that will prove most useful.
+There’s no need to have a fully vetted hypothesis at this point — even a simple hunch is useful for focusing on the types of data that will prove most useful.

 2. Choose Your Data Points

-Most “how to do a content audit” posts recommend collecting every metric under the sun, but that can be problematic—too much data can overwhelm and make it harder to reveal the story hidden within.
+Most “how to do a content audit” posts recommend collecting every metric under the sun, but that can be problematic — too much data can overwhelm and make it harder to reveal the story hidden within.
 There are a few core data points that are almost always useful, like traffic and conversions.
-Beyond those, it’s better to choose additional data points sparingly using your main area of focus to guide your selection.
+Beyond those, it’s better to choose additional data points sparingly, using your main area of focus to guide your selection.

 If organic traffic is declining, article traffic and keyword rankings provide a useful starting point.
 If you have too much content, article traffic and conversion data will help you identify articles that can be “pruned.”
 If you’re worried about technical SEO, Core Web Vitals and linking structure will steer you in the right direction.